panda-with-issues/fabulous-lady/README.md

 - `!occhiataccia [...player]`: (translates to *withering look*)

-  Gives to the specified player a withering look.
+  Give to the specified player a withering look.
 When the same player recieves the second withering look, that player lose, the round ends and game data stored by bot are reset.
 This reset doesn't includes `Fabulous.Deck`, `maxInsp`, and `maxWarns`.
   >**Attention**: this command can only be used by the user marked as Fabulous Lady -- the one who most recently gave `!adunata`.
 If every other user try to call `!occhiataccia`, it will have no effect and will be ignored.

   > Mind that Lady-Fabulous doesn't check player names against chat partecipants nor perform any validation check on the input.
 Thus everything will be a valid player name.
 Please double-check the name that you're giving and be consistent in the whole round: *John* and *Jhon* will be two different players with different scores!
-  >The max number of withering looks a player can recieve before loosing is set by `Fabulous.maxWarns` in `Fabulous.js` module.
+  >The max number of withering looks a player can recieve before losing is set by `Fabulous.maxWarns` in `Fabulous.js` module.
   >This value can be changed in-game without modifying the source code, using the `!setMaxWarns` command.
 Learn more in the command spec.

 - `!reset`

-  Reset every data game to the initial state and interrupt the round.
+  Reset every game data to the initial state and interrupt the round.
 If changed, `maxInsp` and `maxWarns` will be preserved;

 - `!setMaxInsp [...n]`

   Set the maximum time a user can use the `!ispirami` command.
 It defaults to 2.
   This command can be given in every moment.
 If called during a game, it will not end the round.
   > The word passed as argument (*n*) must convert to an *integer*.
 If an invalid word is passed, Fabulous-Lady will ignore the command.
   > Values set with this command are persistent during resets and rounds.

 - `!setMaxWarns [...n]`
   Set the number of withering looks at which a player lose.
 When a player receives the n-th withering look, they lose and round ends.
 It defaults to 2.
   > The word passed as argument (*n*) must convert to an *integer*.
 If an invalid word is passed, Fabulous-Lady will ignore the command.
   > Values set with this command are persistent during resets and rounds.

 - `!stato` (translates to *status*)

-  Shows the names of players who have received a withering look and their scores
+  Shows the names of players who have received a withering look and their scores.

 - `!aiuto` (translates to *help*)

-  Show a list of commands with a brief description
+  Show a list of commands with a brief description.

 ## Maintenance